Makers of Award-Winning, Honey-on-Tap Bee Hives Warn of Existential Threat on World Environment Day

 “The foods we eat, the air we breathe, the water we drink, and the climate that makes our planet habitable all come from nature.
 But the exciting thing is that there are so many tiny actions all of us can do to play a part in protecting bees and all the little pollinators that give us life,” said Cedar Anderson, co-inventor of the Flow Hive.
 “Protecting bees is not just the job of beekeepers -- we all have a role, and it can start in our own backyards.”

-There are also animals that eat bees themselves, including the rainbow bee-eater and other animals.
+There are also animals that eat bees themselves, from birds to badgers, weasels, mice and more.
 A loss of bees for them would have negative effects that would reverberate up the food chain, posing a danger not just to them but to the animals which prey on them for food.

 Seeing the environment breaking down is a clear message that we must take what could be our last opportunity to change our ways and start building it back up, not only for our sake but for that of other life on the planet.